lywgit/lywgit.github.io/_posts/2018-10-04-post-url-generated-by-jekyll.md

 `permalink: /pl/`    | /**pl**/2018/10/04/article-name.html
 `permalink: /pl/pl/` | /**pl/pl**/2018/10/04/article-name.html

-1. When "permalink" is set, "categories" no longer changes the url.
-(But the categories are still active.
+1. "permalink" dominates when is set, in which case "categories" no longer affects the url (The category setting still works, but is not reflected in the url).
 2. "tags" does not change the url.
 3. The directory structure under `_post/` does not change the url (even when both categories and permalink are not present.)